-There are several different causes of epididymitis, including sexually transmitted infections (STIs), urinary tract infections (UTIs), prostate enlargement and surgery or other procedures involving the renal system.
+There are several different causes of epididymitis, including sexually transmitted infections (STIs), urinary tract infections (UTIs), prostate enlargement, as well as surgery or other procedures involving the renal system.
 In some cases, the exact cause of epididymitis is not known, which is referred to as idiopathic epididymitis.

-Although men of any age can be affected by epididymitis, it is most common in young men aged between 19 and 35 years.
-Men that engage in sexual activities with multiple partners without the use of a condom are most likely to get the condition.
+Although men of any age can be affected by epididymitis, the condition is most common in young men aged between the ages of 19 and 35.
+Men who engage in sexual activities with multiple partners without the use of a condom are most likely to get the condition.
 Men with an uncircumcised penis are also at an increased risk.

-Chlamydia infections are estimated to account for more than half of cases of epididymitis in men younger than 35 years old.
-Other pathogens that may be associated with causing an STI and epididymitis include Neisseria gonorrhea, Treponema pallidum, Gardnerella vaginalis and Trichomonas species.
+Chlamydia infections are estimated to account for more than half of all epididymitis cases in men younger than the age of 35.
+Other pathogens that may be associated with causing an STI and subsequent epididymitis include Neisseria gonorrhea, Treponema pallidum, Gardnerella vaginalis, and Trichomonas species.

-E. coli or Pseudomonas bacteria usually cause the infection, as a result of:
+E. coli or Pseudomonas bacteria are the most common UTI-causing pathogens that can lead to epididymitis as a result of: